4-H News in Washington County – October 2024

 Meanwhile, the high school participants will be taking on leadership roles as they help out with the younger group.
 The teens also attend youth empowerment conferences and contribute their ideas as part of our regional 4-H youth council.
 Most excitedly, those 16 and older can get paid an hourly wage when working under Maria Paniagua from Mano en Mano and Jason Palomo from UMaine 4-H. These older teens will be part of the the Maine Department of Education’s “Extended Learning Opportunity” program where they will shadow different professionals as they work in their respective field of expertise.
 This great opportunity was spearheaded by youth program manager, Corrie Hunkler for Washington County teens.

 At Princeton Elementary, students are back in class, and the 4-H kids are continuing to keep their fish swimming in the tanks they received last year.
 During the S.T.E.A.M. block implemented by Principal Williams, 4-H has already begun to germinate seeds that they are growing indoors, and they plan to get the aquaponics system they started last year back up and running.
 To open opportunities up for more members, 4-H will also do cultural exploration through holiday-related craftmaking every Monday of the month while the teachers have their faculty meetings.
 The first one is this Monday, Oct.
 7th with a craftmaking Fall Foliage garland.
-The next activity will be pumpkin carving on Oct.
+The next activity will be pumpkin carving on Saturday, Oct.
 19th at the UMaine Machias campus from 1 – 3 p.m.
-(This location my change, so call the Cooperative Extension ahead.)
+(This location may change, so call the Cooperative Extension ahead at 207.255.3345.)

 Meanwhile in Milbridge, Oh Yea!
 4-H will be meeting twice a month, once at the monthly Nuestra Voz community meetings and then two weeks later to continue projects we may not have finished or to introduce new activities.
 The first event is this Saturday, Oct.
 5th from 9:00 am – 11:00 am at Mano en Mano, where Mano en Mano is hosting their annual planning retreat.
 While the parents participate in the community meeting, kids can will be learning about fall celebrations in different cultures and making skullmasks for Halloween and Dia de Los Muertos.
 (Note: Nuestra Voz meetings are usually on the first Friday evenings of every month.)